SmAbdullahhashmi/Amazon-Sales-Data-Analysis/README.md

-# Python_Amazon_Sales_Analysis
+# Amazon_Sales_Data-Analysis

-Python project for beginners- Analyze Amazon sales data to check the buyers preferred choice in the sales
+This project conducts an in-depth analysis of historical Amazon sales data to extract meaningful insights into sales trends, product performance, regional variations, and customer behavior.
+By leveraging data analysis techniques and visualization tools, the project aims to provide actionable information to enhance sales strategies and revenue generation for Amazon sellers.